JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-290. ### Must prop be named as render for render props?
+290. ### Is it prop must be named as render for render props?
      Even though the pattern named render props, you don’t have to use a prop named render to use this pattern. i.e,  Any prop that is a function that a component uses to know what to render is technically a “render prop”.
 Lets take an example with the children prop for render props,

      ```javascript